zerob13/cwac-cam2/docs/CameraActivity.md

 Note that `CameraActivity` does not support being exported.
 Do not add an `<intent-filter>` to this activity or otherwise mark it as being exported.

+`CameraActivity` supports running in a separate process, via the `android:process` attribute.
+This ensures that the heap space consumed in all the camera processing will not affect your main process' heap space.
+It does mean that you will consume more system RAM while the user is taking a picture, and it does incrementally slow down the launching of the `CameraActivity`.
+You can see this use of `android:process` demonstrated in the `demo-playground/` sample project.